Society of the Cincinnati: Presidents of the United States

-Note – Every president who served in the eras of 1885 to 1923 (38 years), 1933 to 1953 (20 years) and 1981 to 1993 (12 years) was an honorary member of the Society.
-Presidents George Washington and James Monroe were original members of the Society and President Franklin Pierce was an hereditary member.
-Zachary Taylor was admitted as an honorary member of the New York Society in 1847, and could have been a hereditary member of the Virginia Society by right of his father, Lieutenant Colonel Richard Taylor (d.
+A total of 18 Presidents of the United States have been members of the Society of the Cincinnati.
+Every president who served in the eras of 1885 to 1923 (38 years), 1933 to 1953 (20 years), and 1981 to 1993 (12 years) was an honorary member of the Society.
+No president since 1993 has been a member of the Society.

+Presidents George Washington and James Monroe were original members of the Society, and President Franklin Pierce was a hereditary member.
+Zachary Taylor was admitted as an honorary member of the New York Society in 1847 and could have been a hereditary member of the Virginia Society by right of his father, Lieutenant Colonel Richard Taylor (d.
 1826), had it been active at the time of his father's death.
+Fourteen other presidents were elected as honorary members.